The illusory promise of the Aligned Rank Transform

 10 Generalizations of nonparametric tests

 Type I error rates: Interactions.
-Figure 34 presents Type I error rates for the interaction, in the presence of a single main effect.
-Again, the error rates of VDW and KWF drop quickly for both the between-subjects and mixed design Figure 34 presents results when both main effects are present.
-Under the within-subjects design, KWF is the worst performing technique.
-VDW performs better than RNK but still lags behind INT.
-For the other two designs, KFW and VDW yield lower or zero error rates when main effects are large, which can be explained by their extreme loss power in these cases.
+Figure 34 presents the Type I error rates for the interaction, in the presence of a single main effect.
+Once again, the error rates of VDW and KWF decrease rapidly in both the between-subjects and mixed designs.
+Figure 35 shows the results when both main effects are present.
+Under the within-subjects design, KWF is the poorest-performing technique.
+While VDW outperforms RNK, it remains inferior to INT.
+For the between-subjects and mixed designs, KFW and VDW yield low or near-zero error rates when main effects are large, likely due to their extreme loss of power in these scenarios.

 Conclusion